 If the eyes or skin have been in contact with lime or products that contain it, clean with fresh water applied in abundance.
 If irritation persists seek medical assistance.

 If lime is ingested drink cold water or milk with one or two raw eggs or fruit juice or 1:2 vinegar: water.
 Seek medical assistance.

-We are able to provide on site advise and consultancy around the United Kingdom.
-Please contact Rob or Joanna for prices, Telephone advise can be offered free of charge.
+We are able to provide on site advice and consultancy around the United Kingdom, online and by telephone.
+Please contact Rob or Joanna for prices.